Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Date

-Thu Dec 25Here in the Pacific Northwest, we have a unique backdrop for our homes—and unique lighting to go with it.
-The soft, often-overcast skies of the Puget Sound region can dramatically change the way colors appear, making a shade that looked perfect online feel dull or washed out in person.
-This is why selecting the best colour combination for house exterior in our climate requires a special approach.
-You need a palette that looks just as beautiful on a gray Redmond morning as it does in the bright afternoon sun.
-We’ll cover how to work with our local light and landscape to choose colors that feel harmonious, vibrant, and perfectly suited to your home.
+Living in the Pacific Northwest gives our homes a unique backdrop—and some tricky lighting to go with it.
+The soft, often-overcast skies here can play tricks on paint colors.
+A shade that looked perfect online can suddenly feel dull or washed out in person.
+This is why finding the best exterior color combinations for houses in our climate requires a special touch.
+You need smart siding color combinations that look just as beautiful on a gray Redmond morning as they do in the bright afternoon sun.
+We’ll show you how to work with our local light to choose a palette that feels vibrant and perfectly suited to your home.

 Key Takeaways